 How to select your varietals

 Winemaking begins during the months of September, October, and November.
-Our grapes are carefully selected from the best AVA's California has to offer - from the ultra premium hillsides of Napa, the widely recognized and lush Santa Cruz Mountains, the extraordinary Amador County (where our own Estate Primitivo and Syrah are grown), and more.
-We offer a diverse array of carefully handpicked grapes for you to choose from - recognizable standards like Cabernet Sauvignon, alluring varietals like Pinot Noir, and Cal-Italia varietals like Barbera and Primitivo.
+Our grapes are carefully selected from the best AVA's California has to offer - from the ultra premium hillsides of Napa, the widely recognized and lush Santa Cruz Mountains, the extraordinary Amador County hillsides, where our own Estate Aglianico, Cabernet Sauvignon, Montepulciano, Nero d'Avola, Primitivo and Syrah are grown.
+We offer a diverse array of carefully handpicked grapes for you to choose from - recognizable standards like Cabernet Sauvignon, alluring varietals like Pinot Noir, and Cal-Italia varietals like Aglianico, Barbera, Montepulciano, Nero d'Avola and Primitivo.
 Or, you can choose the best of both worlds and create your own delicious blend.
 Unsure which varietal to pick?
-Join us for one of three tasting opportunities to learn more about our varietals and wine: a wine tasting in our tasting room, our Annual Bacchus Harvest Party, or a direct consultation over phone or email.
+Join us for one of three tasting opportunities to learn more about our varietals and wine: a wine tasting in our tasting room, our Annual Bacchus Harvest Party, Orphan Barrel Tasting, or a direct consultation over phone or email.

 Pricing